 Why it’s great: Kids know unicorns, but what about uni-creatures?
-This set includes 288 pages of coloring pages from Uni-Creatures to ignite the imagination and spark creativity!
-It also includes 2 pages of sparkle stickers to add character to their coloring pages or anywhere they think needs a little bling.
+This set includes 288 coloring pages of Uni-Creatures to ignite the imagination and spark creativity!
+It also includes 2 pages of sparkly stickers to add character to their coloring pages or anywhere they think needs a little bling.
 The fantastical creatures will delight your child and they will love to color them in.

 Keep in mind: This coloring book and sticker set is best for ages 3 and up.
 As with all new activities, sitting with your child and having conversations with them while they create is a great chance to hear what they are thinking as they color.

 (Best first coloring book — $)

 Why it’s great: This is a great coloring book for toddlers who are just starting out and learning to color.
 Not only does it have coloring pages, but it also has activities and games for your child.
 Along the way, your toddler will learn letters, shapes, numbers, counting, and much more.
 The super cute images will attract your toddler’s attention and keep them coloring for hours.

 Keep in mind: It’s best to use crayons or colored pencils with this book because the pages are thin enough that marker will bleed through to the other side.